UniversalDependencies/docs/_hy/feat/VerbForm.md

 ### <a name="Fin">`Fin`</a>: finite verb

 Rule of thumb: if it has non-empty [Mood](), it is finite.
-In Armenian this applies to conditional, indicative, imperative and subjunctive forms.
+In Armenian this applies to conditional (also to [connegative](Connegative)), indicative, imperative and subjunctive forms.

 #### Examples